av1-community-contributors/codec-wiki/docs/images/gif.md

 ---
-label: PNG
+label: GIF
-sidebar_position: 2
+sidebar_position: 3
 ---

-# PNG
+# GIF

 To be filled.